 The 32 Lugard Road residence, also known as Dragon Lodge (龍廬), was built before the War circa the 1920s and has been described as the “most haunted house in HK” as it was occupied by the Japanese during the War, has been abandoned since the 2000s and plagued by rumors of ghosts.
 According to a post on Gwulo by GamerKAce who is likely the great grandson of K.S.
 Tom, his great grandfather rebuilt the house whose roof had collapsed during the Japanese occupation and lived there from 1945 to 1952.
 It is my guess that Dragon Lodge was named after K.S.
 Tom whose Chinese name is dragon (contrary to another rumor that it was built by the family of Yunnan ruler Lung Yun).
+According to Land Registry records, the property was owned by Tom Chan Wai-fong (譚陳蕙芳) of 5 Leighton Hill Road (same address as Tom Construction, which makes her likely the wife of M.L.
+Tom).
 The family continued to own the property after they moved out and the property was later owned by the famous photographer Kan Hing-Fook (簡慶福) and then acquired in 1997 by financier Fung Ka-bun for HK$118 million but Fung sold it at a loss at HK$76 million in 2004 and for whatever reason the house has been abandoned since then.

 Aside from residences, Tom Construction built the Jockey Club clubhouse in Sheung Shui and various premises for Cable & Wireless in various parts of HK island and Kowloon.
 (A Centennial History of HK Construction Industry, 1958)